MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 **TP**, **B-TP**, or **FP**?